Gucci: Post-war Dolce Vita

 After the war, Guccio Gucci distributed the shares of the company to his three sons (Aldo, Vasco and Rodolfo).
 In 1947, Gucci launched the Bamboo bag.
+The bag created using lightweight bamboo for handles was a response to continued post-war material scarcity.
 The brand launched its first global tagline, Quality is remembered long after price is forgotten.
 The iconic moccasins (Gucci loafer) were launched in 1952.
 Guccio Gucci died on 2 January 1953 in Milan.
 In November 1953, Gucci opened its first US store on 5th Avenue and 58th Street in New York.
 A second NY shop opened in the Saint Regis Hotel in 1960, and a third on 5th Avenue and 54th Street in 1973, leading the locals to call this NY area "Gucci City".

-In 1961, Gucci opened stores in London and Palm Beach, and launched the Jackie Bag.
+In 1961, Gucci opened stores in London and Palm Beach, and launched the Jackie Bag, named after the First Lady Jacqueline Bouvier Kennedy Onassis.
 In March 1963, Gucci opened its first French store near Place Vendôme in Paris.
 The double-G logo for belt buckles and other accessory decorations was introduced in 1964.
 The Flora scarf was designed in 1966 by Rodolfo Gucci and Vittorio Accornero for Grace Kelly, Princess of Monaco, who became a notable consumer of Gucci products.
 In October 1968, Gucci opened a store at 347 Rodeo Drive, driving many Hollywood stars to endorse the brand.
 With the Rodeo Drive opening came the launch of Gucci's first dresses.
 Gucci's breakthrough in the United States led to its global development in Asia (Tokyo opening in 1972, Hong Kong in 1974) and the Middle East.
 In Brussels, Aldo's son Roberto piloted the first Gucci franchised store.
 By 1969, Gucci was managing ten shops in the United States.
 84,000 Gucci moccasins were sold in the US alone that year.
 US President John F. Kennedy called Aldo Gucci the "first Italian ambassador to the United States".

 Gucci launched a Rolls-Royce luggage set in 1970 and partnered with American Motors Corporation (AMC) to create the Gucci version of the AMC Hornet that was marketed during the 1971, 1972, and 1973 model years.
 The Gucci Sportabout wagon became one of the first American cars to offer a special luxury trim package created by a famous fashion designer.
 Gucci launched Gucci Perfumes (Il Mio Profumo) and its first watch (Model 2000) in 1972, its first franchised store in the US in 1973, and opened the Gucci Galleria in its Beverly Hills store in 1977, a private art gallery adjoined to the store and reserved to premium clients who were given a golden key to access it.
 From 1978 to 1984 a Miami-based coachbuilder marketed a Gucci edition of the Cadillac Seville sedan (the 1978 model is exhibited at the Gucci Museum).
+Prices of Gucci products kept going up, the pouch handbag going from $79 in the 1960s to $175 in 1974.

 In 1985, the Gucci loafer became part of the permanent collection of the New York Moma.